CoNarrative/framework-x/packages/framework-x-redux/README.md

 the new feature, your Redux state is merged with your Framework-X state, so you can access it from event handlers, effects, selectors, etc. as needed.

-### Interoperating with Redux middleware
-If you want to avoid rewriting core application functionality expressed via middleware, like REST API calls and interactions with local storage, you can continue to use them from Framework-X. Exact usage typically depends on what your middleware expects to receive for an action.
-In general, if your middleware requires an action to be dispatched as a function, you can dispatch it to Redux from an event handler or a `component` using the `reduxDispatch` effect.

 ### Using event handlers instead of reducers
 The example in `react-redux-realworld-example-app` replaces the `editor` reducer with event handlers.
 Supposing the